 In 2003, the United Nations published the Globally Harmonized System of Classification and Labelling of Chemicals (GHS), establishing a standardized framework for classifying chemical hazards and communicating hazard information through safety data sheets and labels.
-The GHS guidance document has subsequently been revised, for example, in 2017 as the 7th Revised Edition (UN, 2017).
-The objective of this guidance is to present a harmonized framework for communicating the physical, chemical, and toxicological hazards of chemicals for human health and the environment to allow for safety precautions to be implemented during the use or transport of chemical substances or mixtures.
-The GHS framework is comprised of “building blocks,” which are combinations of measurable endpoints (e.g., boiling point or acute toxicity) and hazard categories (including “not classified”) to which a chemical may be assigned.
+The GHS guidance document has subsequently been revised, for example, in 2019 as the 8th Revised Edition (UN, 2019).
+The objective of this guidance is to present a harmonized framework for communicating the physical, chemical, and toxicological human health and environmental hazards of chemicals to allow for safety precautions to be implemented during the use or transport of these chemicals or mixtures.
+The GHS framework consists of “building blocks” that comprise measurable endpoints (e.g., boiling point or acute toxicity) and hazard categories (including “not classified”) to which a chemical may be assigned.
 Hazard categories vary by endpoint and are often designated numerically, with Category 1 representing the greatest hazard.
-For many hazard endpoints, there is a high-end dose limit, such that effects observed above this dose are not classifiable.
+For many hazard endpoints, there is a high-end dose limit (i.e., effects observed above a certain dose are not classifiable).

-Although the objective of the GHS is to create a globally harmonized system, implementing countries are free to determine which building blocks to adopt and to make adaptations to the classification criteria.
-As a consequence, there are jurisdictions that have not implemented the GHS or that have only partially adopted the GHS hazard categories.
-Another factor that may result in discordant hazard classifications is that jurisdictions have adopted different editions of the GHS guidance documents as the basis of their regulations and classification systems.
-In addition, although the GHS outlines the process and specifies the criteria for assigning hazards, expert judgment must also be applied.
+Although the objective of the GHS is to create a globally harmonized system, implementing countries are free to determine which of its building blocks to adopt and to make adaptations to the system’s classification criteria.
+As a consequence, some jurisdictions have not implemented the GHS at all or have only partially adopted the GHS hazard categories, which may result in different hazard classifications for the same chemical across different jurisdictions.
+Some jurisdictions have also adopted different editions of the GHS guidance as the basis of their regulations and classification systems.
+In addition, although the GHS guidance outlines the process and specifies the criteria for assigning hazard classifications, expert judgment must also be applied in this process.
 These factors have resulted in discordant hazard classifications for copper metal forms across jurisdictions, although this issue is certainly not unique to copper.

 Copper and its forms

 Copper is a naturally occurring element that is commonly found in the environment.
 Copper metal is widely used in industrial and commercial applications, because it has a number of key physical properties, including conductivity, malleability, and corrosion resistance (ECI, 2008).
-The three forms of copper metal discussed in the report are copper massive, copper powder, and copper flakes coated with aliphatic acid (hereafter, “coated copper flakes”).
-Copper massive and copper powder fall under Chemical Abstracts Service Registration Number (CAS#) 7440-50-8, while coated copper flakes have no CAS# assigned, according to the European Union’s Harmonized Classification, Labelling, and Packaging regulation.
+The two forms of copper metal discussed in the report are copper massive and copper powder.
+These two forms fall under Chemical Abstracts Service Registry Number (CAS) 7440-50-8.

 Copper massive and powder are defined by their particle size and specific surface area (SSA; see Table 1.1 of the report).
-In line with the GHS guidance, Section A22.214.171.124, a particle size cut-off of 1 mm distinguishes the two forms (UN, 2017).
+In line with Section A184.108.40.206 of the GHS guidance, a particle size cut-off of 1 mm distinguishes the two forms (UN, 2019).
 However, because it has been established that the environmental hazards of copper depend on the exposed surface area, this cut-off could also be expressed as SSA.
-A copper sphere (with a density of 8,960 kg/m3) of 1 mm diameter has an SSA of 0.67 mm2/mg, and this value can be used as an alternative, surface area-based cut-off between copper powder and copper massive.
+A copper sphere (with a density of 8,960 kg/m3) of 1 mm diameter has an SSA of 0.67 mm2/mg, and this value can be used as an alternative, surface-area-based cut-off between copper powder and copper massive.

-This website and associated report do not assess the hazards of other inorganic copper compounds, such as copper oxides and copper sulfates, although toxicological data from these forms are used for read-across in the weight-of-evidence (WoE) evaluations of copper massive, copper powder, and coated copper flakes, when applicable.
+While “granulated copper” and “copper flakes (coated with aliphatic acid)” have been identified as active substances under the European Union Biocidal Products Regulation (European Parliament and Council of the European Union, 2012), these forms are not discussed separately in the report, because they would normally not be identified as separate forms of copper under the GHS (see, for example, GHS Section A220.127.116.11; UN, 2019).
+This website and the associated report also do not assess the hazards of other inorganic copper compounds, such as copper oxides and copper sulfates, although toxicological data from these forms are used for read-across in the WoE evaluations of copper massive and copper powder, when applicable.
 In addition, this assessment excludes nanoforms of copper.